Visual cognition in multimodal large language models: Introduction

 Lake et al. argued that some of these abilities act as ``start-up software,'' because they constitute cognitive capabilities present early in development.
 Moreover, they proposed that these so-called ``intuitive theories'' \cite{schulz2012origins,ullman2015nature} need to be expressed explicitly using the calculus of Bayesian inference \cite{tenenbaum2011grow}, as opposed to being learned from scratch, for example, via gradient descent.
 However, with the increase in abilities of current neural networks, in particular LLMs, we pondered: Can LLMs, in particular vision LLMs, sufficiently solve problems from these core domains?

 To address this question, we took canonical tasks from the domains of intuitive physics, causal reasoning, and intuitive psychology that could be studied by providing images and language-based questions.
 We submitted them to some of the currently most advanced LLMs.
+In order to evaluate whether the LLMs show human-like performance in these domains, we follow the approach outlined by Binz and Schulz \cite{binz2023using}: we treat the models as participants in psychological experiments.
+This allows us to draw direct comparisons with human behavior on these tasks.
+Since the tasks are designed to test abilities in specific cognitive domains, this comparison allows us to investigate in which domains multimodal large language models perform similar to humans, and in which they don't.
 Our results showed that these models can, at least partially, solve these tasks.
-In particular, the largest currently available model, OpenAI's Generative Pre-trained Transformer (GPT-4) managed to perform robustly above chance in two of the three domains.
+In particular, two of the largest currently available models, OpenAI's Generative Pre-trained Transformer (GPT-4) and Anthropic's Claude-3 Opus managed to perform robustly above chance in two of the three domains.
 Yet crucial differences emerged.
 First, none of the models matched human-level performance in any of the domains.
 Secondly, none of the models fully captured human behavior, leaving room for domain-specific models of cognition such as the Bayesian models originally proposed for the tasks.